chop-dbhi/diff-table/README.md

 ## Examples

-Below are examples of how tables can be specified including SQL-based tables and CSV files (with sorted or unsorted rows).
+Below are examples of how tables can be specified including SQL-based tables and CSV files (with sorted or unsorted rows) and how columns can be renamed (not in the data source, just in the `diff-table` runtime) before the tables are compared.

 ### Tables in the same database